AnjishnuSengupta/ny-cli/README.md

 Install mpv: `sudo apt install mpv` (or equivalent for your distro)

 ### "No stream URL found"
 The anime might not have sources available.
-Try another anime or source.
+Try another anime or episode.

 ### Video won't play
 Make sure mpv is installed and working: `mpv --version`

-### Can't login
-Check your Firebase credentials are set correctly in environment variables.

 ## 🤝 Contributing